 In world-class safety cultures supervisors, as well as all employees, inspect their areas of responsibility as often as the hazards of the materials, equipment, tools, environment, and tasks demand.
 It's really a judgment call, but if safety is involved, it's better to inspect often.

 Employees should inspect the materials, equipment, and tools they use, and their immediate workstation for hazardous conditions at the start of each workday.
 They should inspect equipment such as forklifts, trucks, and other vehicles before using them at the start of each shift.
 Again, it's better to inspect closely and often.

-Use the following steps if you are asked to write questions for a safety inspection.
+To reduce the chance of missing hazards and behaviors,develop checklists with standard questions.
+Click on the button to see steps if you are asked to write questions for a safety inspection.

 You may use this Self-inspection Checklist as a reference.
 (Source: OSHA)

 To overcome the weakness inherent in the safety inspection process, a safety observation program is used because it focuses primarily on employee behaviors, not physical hazards.
 The Safety Observation Program can help prevent injuries and illnesses by observing employees on the job.

 There are two types of observation programs: formal and informal:

 Click on the button to see what you can do to make your observation successful.

 A trained team of observers will make observations of employees at work more effective and consistent.
 The observations should note the date and time, location, employee being observed, and results of the observation.